CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="InstanceAPI..getInstance"></a>

 ### InstanceAPI~getInstance(id) ⇒ <code>Promise</code>
-gets an existing instance from civo
+gets an existing instance from civo [GET]

 **Kind**: inner method of [<code>InstanceAPI</code>](#InstanceAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the result or rejects with an error